-A key objective of this potential merger is to strengthen our ability to deliver cost-effective, reliable energy services to the communities and the municipalities we serve.
-Our assessments to date show that, on average, customers of the merged company will experience approximately 3% lower rates than they otherwise would have as customers of Veridian or Whitby Hydro alone.
-Merging is also our best opportunity to mitigate against future rate increases as we can achieve greater economies of scale, find efficiencies, and develop competitive strength in a combined company.
+A key objective of this merger is to strengthen our ability to deliver cost-effective, reliable energy services to the communities and the municipalities we serve.
+Our assessments to date show that, on average, customers of the merged company will experience approximately 3 per cent lower rates than they otherwise would have as customers of Veridian or Whitby Hydro alone.
+Merging is also our best opportunity to mitigate against future rate increases as we can achieve greater economies of scale, find efficiencies and develop competitive strength in a combined company.

 Questions on Merger Approval and Process

-We had clear direction to only proceed if we could demonstrate significant value to all stakeholders.
-We completed a thorough review process to evaluate the benefits and risks of a potential merger.
-Based upon that review, both of our Boards of Directors have agreed that a merger would provide benefits to customers and shareholders and are recommending our municipal shareholders approve the proposed merger.
-From here, a merger will only move forward with the direct consent of municipal owners and the regulatory approval of the Ontario Energy Board (OEB).
-Additionally, any OEB application will be subject to a “no harm” test, which ensures the proposed merger will not have an adverse effect on price and quality of service to customers, among other factors.
+A merger would only move forward with the direct consent of municipal owners and the regulatory approval of the Ontario Energy Board (OEB).
+Additionally, our OEB application was subject to a “no harm” test, which ensured the proposed merger would not have an adverse effect on price and quality of service to customers, among other factors.

-If the merger proceeds, we expect it will result in greater efficiencies overall.
-We expect one of the significant benefits to be our ability to effectively mitigate against future potential rate increases on the cost of distribution of electricity.
+We expect this merger to result in greater efficiencies overall.
+We also expect one of the significant benefits to be our ability to effectively mitigate against future potential rate increases on the cost of distribution of electricity.
 An increased scale of operations will also enable the merged company to expand and improve services for customers.

-Both the Veridian and Whitby Hydro Boards of Directors have agreed that a merger will provide benefits to our customers and other stakeholders and are recommending shareholder approvals.
-We will now seek the approval of our shareholder municipalities in the coming weeks, after which we would submit a MAADS (Mergers, Acquisitions, Amalgamations and Divestitures) application to the Ontario Energy Board for regulatory review and approval.
-We anticipate completing the transaction by late 2018 or early 2019.
+Both the Veridian and Whitby Hydro Boards of Directors had to agree that a merger would provide benefits to our customers and other stakeholders.
+We then seeked the approval of our shareholder municipalities, after which we submitted a MAADS (Mergers, Acquisitions, Amalgamations and Divestitures) application to the Ontario Energy Board for regulatory review and approval.
+The OEB approved the merger on December 20, 2018.

 Consultation and Community Engagement

-Our public engagement process is intended to educate and inform the communities we serve about the potential benefits of this merger and to collect feedback from these communities to help inform our business planning process.
-We have provided several opportunities for communities to provide input and ask questions to date and continue to welcome feedback.
+Our public engagement process was intended to educate and inform the communities we serve about the potential benefits of this merger and to collect feedback from these communities to help inform our business planning process.
+We provided several opportunities for communities to provide input and ask questions, and continue to welcome feedback.
 The timely sharing of information through our dedicated websites is central to the process.
-The presentations we expect to make to municipal council shareholders in early 2018 will also provide opportunity for further community input.

-We have provided several opportunities for communities to provide input and ask questions to date and continue to welcome feedback.
+We provided several opportunities for communities to provide input and ask questions, and continue to welcome feedback.
 This microsite is one avenue where you can submit your questions.
 We will keep the site updated with frequently asked questions and responses on a regular basis.
-We also expect to make presentations to our municipal council shareholders, where there will be debate and opportunity for further community input.
 We also invite all stakeholders to follow us on social media here.

-This dedicated microsite is will be updated regularly with news and FAQs so that you have the most current, accurate information about this potential merger.
-You can sign up to receive an email alert whenever this website gets updated with new information here.
+This dedicated microsite is updated regularly with news and FAQs so that you have the most current, accurate information about this merger.
+You can sign up to receive an email alert whenever this website is updated with new information here.

 Questions on Employment